 The moment we think of fall, the thoughts of warm spices, apples, and fall florals fill our mind.
 Consider balancing scents with fragrant candles, essential oil diffusers—perhaps of clove or cinnamon—or natural elements like fall roses or snap dragons.
 Infused fall herbal teas also enhance fall; you may even consider a spot for knitted tea cozies or mugs.

 DIY scented décor is an additional fun way to add a fragrance to the area.
 Roast pinecones in the oven with cinnamon and place them throughout the outdoor seating area for a scent of home.
 Scented items such as these can then be stacked and layered inside mason jars, lanterns or large bowls, serving as unique centerpieces or side table accents.

 Shifting to the cooler, shorter days welcomes a new sense of coziness and closeness.
-Though the signs of summer are shifting away, making an outdoor patio a welcoming place of calm brings even greater excitement to the coming holiday and fall season.
+Though the signs of summer are shifting away, making an outdoor patio a welcoming place of calm brings even greater excitement to the coming holidays and fall season.
 But these décor changes can transform your outdoor space in the simplest and most personalized ways.
-Even slight shift in each sensory experience creates a haven of luxury and relaxation.
+Even slight shifts in each sensory experience creates a haven of luxury and relaxation.